pyth-network/pyth-sdk-rs/examples/sol-anchor-contract/README.md

 # Change the `wallet` field in Anchor.toml to your own wallet
 # And then deploy the example contract
 > anchor deploy
+# An error may occur if your wallet does not have enough funds

 # Install the client dependencies and invoke this program
 > anchor run install